 I am a Ph.D.
-Candidate in history at the University of California, Berkeley.
+Candidate in American History at the University of California, Berkeley.
 Trained in American, Latin American, and international history, I specialize in the transnational intersections of religion, politics, and culture.

 I am currently finishing my dissertation, “Missionary-Minded: American Evangelicals and Power in a Postcolonial World, 1945-2000.”
 Read more about my research.